QuiltMC/rfcs/structure/0007-community-team.md

 Voting ends when any of the following conditions have been reached:

 * The poll's closing date has been reached
-* The poll has failed or passed early due to at least 75% of the voting members of the Community Team voting in that direction, excluding abstaining members from that count
 * The special closing conditions specified as part of the specific process that this vote is part of have been met, if any

 ### Interpreting the Vote

-When a poll has closed, the votes should be inspected.
-If the final vote has a margin of three votes or fewer, the administrative board must be invited to vote on the poll, with their votes counting for three.
-If they've already voted, they may change their vote or retract it, and their final vote will also count for three.
-The members of the administrative board are not required to vote if they don't feel that it's necessary.

 If any active voting members of the Community Team don't vote on the poll (unintentionally or otherwise), their vote **must be counted as an abstention.** If a member is inactive (as defined below), they will not be counted as a